banzaicloud/banzai-charts/incubator/spot-recommender/README.md

 ## Configuration

-The following tables lists the configurable parameters of the TiDB chart and their default values.
+The following tables lists the configurable parameters of the SpotRecommender chart and their default values.

 |               Parameter             |                          Description                         |                   Default                   |
 | ----------------------------------- | ------------------------------------------------------------ | ------------------------------------------- |